 Nothing in this document constitutes legal or technical advice and should be treated as guidance only.
 This document is subject to periodic review and every effort has been made to ensure the accuracy of its contents.
-The information in this document was updated in June 2018.
+The information in this document was updated in June 2023.
+Any reference to insurance in this document is provided by FBD Insurance plc.
+FBD Insurance plc is regulated by the Central Bank of Ireland.